 Survey results paint a clearer picture of how employees actually feel.
 Employee engagement survey questions are an opportunity for a company to implement strategies that will provide the foundation for a positive working environment that team members will thrive in.

-But if you want to gain real, tangible value from these surveys, it’s important to make sure that you give your employees the chance to be truthful and uninhibited in their responses.
-Some of your staff members will welcome the opportunity to give you feedback, while others might be intimidated by the transparency.
-Choosing questions that they feel comfortable and confident answering honestly is essential.
+But if you want to gain real, tangible value and actionable insights from these surveys, it’s important to give your employees the chance to be truthful and uninhibited in their responses.
+Clearly discussing problem areas and providing honest employee feedback is easier for some than others.
+Some of your staff members will welcome the opportunity to give you feedback, while others might be intimidated by the situation.

 1. On a scale of 1 to 10, how happy are you in your job?